 - 1. Open the corresponding Business Attribute Value in Configuration Manager. - 2.
-In the translate-to section, add an option called to-delete and give it the value yes. - 3.
-Run Interaction Server in utility mode, as described previously (page 190).
-Interaction Server, in utility mode, moves the content of all such fields into the flexible_properties field and leaves the custom field with an empty value. - Note: When Interaction Server runs in utility mode all of its other features are disabled: it cannot process interactions or open ports for clients.
+In the translation section, add an option called to-delete and give it the value yes (the translation section is described in "Custom Properties" on page 256). - 3.
+Run Interaction Server in utility mode, as described previously (page 217).

+Interaction Server, in utility mode, moves the content of all such fields into the flexible\properties field and leaves the custom field with an empty value.

+Note: When Interaction Server runs in utility mode all of its other features are disabled: it cannot process interactions or open ports for clients.